SuperVK/sparse-image-repr-bep/bep.typ

   )
 )

-Clearly the progression is visible, the representation initalized with 3000 Gaussians is almost identical for the naked eye.
-An important side not here is that the tokens grow exponentionally in terms of cost of the neural network.
+Clearly, the progression is visible; the representation initialized with 3000 Gaussians is almost identical to the naked eye.
+An important side note here is that the tokens grow exponentially in terms of the cost of the neural network.

 == Culling
 In @culling, we already talked about how we will do the culling.
-We will also take a short look at how this works in practise.
-One of the big things that makes a difference is penalizing the size in the loss.
-If we do not this we get significantly worse results, and also a big reduction in Gaussians @culling-no-sizing.
+We will also take a short look at how this works in practice.
+One of the big things that makes a difference is penalizing the size of the loss.
+If we do not do this, we get significantly worse results, and also a big reduction in Gaussians @culling-no-sizing.

 #figure(
   caption: [
  Not penalizing sizing in the loss results in a worse performance after culling.
 This makes sense as the representation will count too much on small Gaussians during training, which will be removed afterwards.
-This is especially noticable for the gray areas, where there is a lack of Gaussians providing any color.
+This is especially noticeable for the gray areas, where there is a lack of Gaussians providing any color.
   ],
   grid(
     columns: (1fr, 1fr),